+LEEDS.
 On Saturday this town was thrown into a state of great excitement, on learning that the operatives' strike had extended from Lancashire into Yorkshire and was making rapid progress in all the Western districts of the county.
 On Sunday the excitement was not abated by the marching of troops through the town, on their way to the disturbed districts.
-Two troops of the 11th Hussars from York barracks arrived in Leeds on Sunday afternoon, and set out six A. M. The Harewood troop of Yeomanry Cavalry arrived in Leeds on Monday morning, and left for Dawsbury and Gildersome on Tuesday morning, their place being supplied by the Ripon troop.
+Two troops of the 11th Hussars from York barracks arrived in Leeds on Sunday afternoon, and set out next merning, at four o'clock for Bradford.
+A troop of the 17th Lancers left Leeds barracks early on Sunday morning for Halifax; a second troop left shortly after for Huddersfield.
+The Leeds troop of Yeomanry Cavalry left Leeds for York barracks at Six A. M. The Harewood troop of Yeomanry Caand left for Dawsbury and Gildersome on Tuesday morning, their place being supplied by the Ripon troop.
 A company the 87th Foot from Hull arrived in Leeds on Monday evening, and left for Bradford and the neighbourhood the following morning.
-A detachment from the Royal Sappers and Miners has also been sent off to Halifax, to quell the disturbances there.
+A deances there.
 During the week, almost hourly conferences have been held between the magistrates and the military officers now in Leeds, in reference to the best mode of quelling the disturbances.
-Mr. W. Beckett, M.P., Lieutenant-Colonel of the Yorkshire Hussars, arrived in Leeds from his Parliamentary duties, and proceeded to assume duties of a different character.
+Mr. W Beckett, M.P., Lientenant-Colonel of the Yorkshire Hussars, arrived in Leeds from his Parliamentary duties, and proceeded to assume duties of a different character.
 The Earl of Harewood, Major of the same Regiment, arrived in the evening of the same day.
 Prince George of Cambridge, Colonel of the 17th Lancers, has also been in constant communication with the magistrates.
-Lord Cardigan, Colonel of the 11th Hus ars, has also been constantly in the neighbourhood.
-On Monday, the municipal special constables were warned to hold themselves in readiness; the pensioners were also called out to act as additional con-Stables; and a large number of additional specials, to the amount of about 1,500 were sworn in.
+Lord Cardigan.
+Colonel of the 11th Hus ars, has also been constantly in the neighbourhood.
+On Monday, the municipal special constables were warned to hold themselves in readiness; the pensioners were also called out to act as additional constables; and a large number of additional specials, to the amount of about 1,500 were sworn in.